Safeguarding and Child Protection

 Child Protection Officers

 Mr K Ward (Deputy Headteacher)

-Mr M Hoque (SLT and Head of Year 11)
+Mr M Hoque (Director of Pastoral and Head of Year 11)

 As the key child protection officer for the school I ensure that I am continuously looking for current training and useful websites and keep staff, students and parents up dated.
 There are national concerns at the moment with regards to safeguarding around mental health, sexual exploitation and children being groomed.
 Below I have included some useful websites that you may find interesting to research and support with some key safeguarding issues.
 All of these websites are also on our Redden Court School website under the safeguarding area.